Blog.Aug 29, 2024

 “PFAS are a significant health risk, even in tiny amounts.
 Just four nanograms can be extremely dangerous—it’s equivalent to a drop or two in an Olympic-sized swimming pool,” continued Christopher.
 Despite their dangerous nature, PFAS are commonly produced in military and industrial processes and are even found in everyday consumer goods, such as non-stick pans.
 “People need to be aware that these dangerous chemicals are very present in water.”

-Their project not only investigated PFAS levels in the Thames but also developed a software tool.
+Their project not only investigated PFAS levels in the River Thames but also developed a software tool.
 This allows users to input their coordinates to get a prediction of the amount of PFAS present in their area.
-“If the tool establishes that you might be at risk, you can get a filter that we developed for less than seven pounds.”
+“If the tool establishes that you might be at risk, you can get a filter that we developed for less than 7GBP.”
 Jonathan highlighted that their invention is very easy to install and does not disrupt the flow of tap water.

 Why media involvement is critical